ThePandoConnection/AtMega_3D_Printer_Helper/README.md

-# AtMega 3D Printer Helper
+# AtMega Control
-An Arduino based 3D print tool for monitoring and error detection <br/>
+An Arduino based 3D print tool for monitoring and error detection.

 ## Feature Set: